 Toggle: English / Spanish

-The defects may be passed down through families.
+These defects may be passed down (inherited) through families.

 The most severe form of albinism is called oculocutaneous albinism.
-People with this type of albinism have white or pink hair, skin, and iris color, as well as vision problems.
+People with this type of albinism have white or pink hair, skin, and iris color.
+They also have vision problems.

-- Absence of color in the hair, skin, or iris of the eye
+- No color in the hair, skin, or iris of the eye

 - Lighter than normal skin and hair

 Many forms of albinism are associated with the following symptoms:

 - Light sensitivity